lukaszszymankiewicz/memecatcher/README.md

 ## Disclaimer

-This code is for personal and educational use only (and made purely for fun!), I do notrecommend to use it any other way!
+This code is for personal and educational use only (and made purely for fun!), I do not recommend to use it in ANY other way!

 Please remember that most of these memes are owned by scrapped sites.

 ## Developing